Rudra78996/Weather-App/README.md

 # Weather-App

-Weather App using JavaScripit and weatherapi
+Weather App using JavaScript and weatherapi